-The pain, swelling and stiffness associated with psoriatic arthritis can affect any joint in the body, but the condition often affects joints including the hands, feet, knees, neck, spine and elbows.
+The pain, swelling and stiffness associated with psoriatic arthritis can affect any joint in the body, but the condition often affects the hands, feet, knees, neck, spine and elbows.

 The severity of the condition can vary considerably from person to person.
 Some people may have severe problems affecting many joints, whereas others may only notice mild symptoms in one or two joints.

 There may be times when your symptoms improve (known as remission) and periods when they get worse (known as flare-ups or relapses).

 Relapses can be very difficult to predict, but can often be managed with medication when they do occur.

 See your GP if you experience persistent pain, swelling or stiffness in your joints – even if you haven't been diagnosed with psoriasis.

 If you've been diagnosed with psoriasis, you should have check-ups at least once a year to monitor your condition.
 Make sure you let your doctor know if you're experiencing any problems with your joints.